luupanu/juggling/README.md

 ```
 Again, too many patterns.
 The key is to notice that we are generating same patterns multiple times, e.g. `117`, `171` and `711`.
 Since we only care about representing the pattern as the one with the highest number, we shouldn't start generating from such a low number.

 But how to reason about where to start the process from?
-We notice that if there's a maximum number `m` inside the pattern, it should be on the left-most slot.
-Therefore every number where the maximum number is not on the left-most slot can be discarded.
+We notice that if there's a maximum number `m` inside the pattern, it should be on the leftmost slot.
+Therefore every number where the maximum number is not on the leftmost slot can be discarded.
 Since the average throw of the pattern is `s/n = 9/3 = 3`, we can discard every number that is lower than `333`.
-All of the patterns below `333` would have the maximum number `m` in another slot than the left-most.
+All of the patterns below `333` would have the maximum number `m` in another slot than the leftmost.

 We can also discard `333` since that could be represented minimally by `3`, which is a period `n=1` pattern.

 The only way to produce a new pattern with our constraints is if the sum stays the same.
-Therefore in order to get the next pattern after `333` we need to add `1` to the left-most number and subtract `1` from another number in order to generate a new pattern.
+Therefore in order to get the next pattern after `333` we need to add `1` to the leftmost number and subtract `1` from another number in order to generate a new pattern.
 Therefore the lowest starting number should be `423`.
 ```python
 def naive_all_siteswaps3(balls: int, period: int):
     if period == 1: